-This report is prepared by the Landmark College Office of Campus Safety and Emergency Management with collaborating data and statistics submitted by the Offices of Residential Life, Student Conduct, Counseling, Health Services, and Student Affairs.
+This report is prepared by the Landmark College Office of Campus Safety and Emergency Management with collaborating data and statistics submitted by the Offices of Residential Life, Student Conduct, Counseling, Health Services, Student Affairs, and other reports submitted by Campus Security Authorities (CSAs).
+Please see a definition of CSAs on page 3 of this report.